Crowning glories: 9 spectacular British royal tiaras with extraordinary histories

 How large is the British royal tiara collection?

 While it is impossible to know for certain how large the British royal family’s private collection is, speculative reports have suggested that it contains at least 50 tiaras.
-The exquisite collection once belonging to the late Queen Elizabeth II is estimated to be worth £533 million, making it a dazzling inheritance that will include some magnificent — some a little controversial — gemstones and jewels.
+The exquisite collection once belonging to the late Queen Elizabeth II is estimated to be worth £533 million (INR 5500 crore approx.), making it a dazzling inheritance that will include some magnificent — some a little controversial — gemstones and jewels.

 Nine spectacular British royal tiaras